ub-math/exam_guides/docs/index.md

   <ul>
   <li>leave the Zoom meeting without checking out or </li>
-  <li> upload to Gradescope any page that was not shown to the Zoom Device or was altered </li>
+  <li> upload to Gradescope any page that was not shown to the Zoom Device or was subsequently altered </li>
   </ul>
 this will be considered an act of Academic Dishonesty with serious consequences (such as an F on the exam or a course failure).
 </div>